gen387/tumblr_autopost/README.md

 # tumblr_autopost
 A simple bot utilizing Selenium and Python for autoposting links on Tumblr.
-The way it works is a little weird with calling pressing keys, but it was the only way I found consistently working in case of Tumblr
+The way it works is a little weird with calling pressing keys, but it was the only way I found consistently working in case of Tumblr.
+It's really simple and made to be used with a single account, so there's no hashing password, no reading addresses from a file, no simultaneous or consequtive logging.
+There will be some changes concerning time.sleep and impicitly_wait; looks like waiting for some elements of the page gives more consistency with connection problems occuring.

 --